Skip to main content

-Baby on board?
-What you need to know about life insurance when you’re expecting.
+What to know about life insurance when you're pregnant

 What we'll cover

 Cloth or disposable diapers?
 Breastfeed or bottle?
 Pregnancy is an exciting time that comes with a lot of questions about your future with your new baby.
-One topic you might be pondering as a parent-to-be is life insurance.
+Another question to answer as a soon-to-be parent: Should I get life insurance?

-You’re about to bring a brand new person who will depend on you into the world, making it a perfect time to implement this important safeguard.
-Here’s what to expect when applying for life insurance while expecting.
+You're about to bring a new person who will depend on you into the world, which could make it a perfect time to implement this important safeguard.
+Here are a few things you might expect when applying for life insurance while expecting.

 Can you apply for life insurance while pregnant?

-You can definitely apply for life insurance when you’re pregnant.
-In fact, it’s a great time to do so because it can help financially provide for your child in the event of your unexpected death.
+Yes, you can apply for life insurance when you're pregnant.
+Life insurance can help financially provide for your child in the event of your unexpected death.
+For instance, it might help pay for college and other critical expenses for your child in your absence.

-The cost of your life insurance premiums depends on your age and general health.
-The younger and healthier you are, the lower your premiums will be.
-Since pregnancy has a big impact on your body, you might be wondering if it will make life insurance more expensive.
+The cost of your life insurance premium depends on various factors including your age and general health.
+The younger and healthier you are, the lower your premium will likely be.
+Because pregnancy has a big impact on your body, you might be wondering if it will make life insurance more expensive.

-As is the general case with life insurance, sooner is usually better.
-Typically, you can get the same quotes as you would pre-pregnancy when you’re in your first trimester, if you haven’t experienced any pregnancy-related complications, don’t have any pre-existing conditions that would cause complications and have no history of complications from a previous childbirth.
+As is the case with life insurance generally, applying sooner will usually be better.
+Typically, you will be more likely to get the best rate by applying when you're in your first trimester, especially if you haven't experienced any pregnancy-related complications, don't have any pre-existing conditions that would cause complications and have no history of complications from a previous birth.
+It is possible to apply for health insurance in your second and third trimesters, but your quote may be higher, and some insurers may delay coverage until after you give birth.

 What type of life insurance should you have when you’re pregnant?